baobach/mlfinpy/docs/FractionalDifferentiated.rst

 Implementation
 --------------

-The following function implemented in mlfinlab can be used to derive fractionally differentiated features.
+The following function implemented in **Mlfin.py** can be used to derive fractionally differentiated features.

-.. py:currentmodule:: mlfinlab.util.frac_diff
+.. py:currentmodule:: mlfinpy.util.frac_diff
 .. autofunction::  frac_diff_ffd